limikael/blockchainwalletmock/README.md

 php -S localhost:8888 -t example example/index.php
 ```

+Or point an apache web root to that directory.
 Once it is started we can see that it is up with:

 ``` bash
 curl "http://localhost:8888/testwallet/list?password=testpassword"